Meadow Park, Gloucester: History

 Meadow Park was not the first home of Gloucester City A.F.C., their previous venue was Horton Road Stadium from 1964 to 1986.
 The club officially moved to Meadow Park in 1986.
 In 1990, the stadium flooded after severe snowfall.
 It was submerged under 4 feet of water when the snow melted, which meant the ground couldn't be used for over a month.
 In December 2000, the River Severn flooded and submerged the stadium in 7 ft of water, and the changing rooms were also flooded and ruined.
 The ground was out of commission for more than 6 weeks, after an environmental health inspection ruled that the ground wasn't fit for use due to the contamination of the water.

 On 22 July 2007, in UK-wide floods, the stadium flooded and by the following morning the water was over 8 ft deep.
 The entire pitch was swamped with the clubhouse, kitchen facilities, changing rooms and shop all being flooded.
 Due to previous flooding incidents, the club had been unable to obtain insurance so was now faced with a large clean-up bill.
 The club started a fund to pay for this appealing to fans for donations.
 Meadow Park had been in ruin since this date, with the club playing at various other grounds instead.

+On 2 March 2024 Truro played a home game here against Taunton in the National League South, following a sustained period of pitch damage following a temporary move to Taunton Town the previous month.
+It was later confirmed that Truro would play their remaining home matches of the season at Meadow Park.
+Taunton Town would later play a home match at the ground on 3 April 2024, following a waterlogged pitch at Wordsworth Drive earlier in the day; this change in venue was decided by the National League to ensure that the season would be able to conclude as scheduled.